timskillman/Blend2DUI/README.md

 This UI toolkit in an Immediate Mode Graphical User Interface (IMGUI) that aims to be far more versatile, attractive, fast and lightweight even to run on something as small as a Pi Zero!
 Indeed development will continue to be tested on a Pi Zero to validate the UI's workability.

 This small set of demos takes a first step in rendering versatile widgets including gradient animated buttons, high-speed text areas and file dialogs.
 It also renders high quality, scaleable SVG icons used for UI elements making for a professional interface.
-So much more to come but I hope this demo gives a flavour of what is to come.
+So much more to come but I hope this demo gives you a flavour of what the UI will do.

 # Blend2D Demo and UI Toolkit